19kmunz/a3-persistence/README.md

       This puts the instructions in laymans terms while also adding clarity to what will happen next.
 It also adds empahsis to the two methods by bolding the words and seperating it from the redirection information.
 It is shorter and clearer than before!
   - Designing:
-    4. Provide sufficient contrast between foreground and background: Turns out the default button color for pico.css does not provide enough contrast with its white text, along with captions being too light gray for white backgrounds!
+    5. Provide sufficient contrast between foreground and background: Turns out the default button color for pico.css does not provide enough contrast with its white text, along with captions being too light gray for white backgrounds!
 I have re-color schemed the page to the pink theme over the blue theme to provide 4.5+ contrast ratios to all elements and changed the figcaption text to the same grey as the rest of the text.
-    5. Ensure that form elements include clearly associated labels: Previously, I did not have labels associated with the username and password field of the sign-in page.
+    6. Ensure that form elements include clearly associated labels: Previously, I did not have labels associated with the username and password field of the sign-in page.
 This has been fixed!
-    6. Provide easily identifiable feedback: Previously, on failed login, the user will simply be redirected to the login page.
-This is not clear to what the user did wrong ADD aria-invalid="true"
+    7. Provide easily identifiable feedback: Previosuly, whenever an insert query has an error, the user had no information on what went wrong.
+It would jsut look like the screen refreshed.
+Now, a Tooltip will inform the user of the feedback from the db.
+ADDDDDDDDDDD
   - Developing:
-    7. Associate a label with every form control: As mentioned, the login-in form previously did not have any labels, and now it does!
+    8. Associate a label with every form control: As mentioned, the login-in form previously did not have any labels, and now it does!
-    8. Include alternative text for images: I added alternative text for every gallery image.
+    9. Include alternative text for images: I added alternative text for every gallery image.
+    10. Identify page language and language changes: I added lang="en" to the top of both the main page and the login page.
+    11. Help users avoid and correct mistakes: Previously, on failed login, the user will simply be redirected to the login page.
+This is not clear to what the user did wrong, so they wont be able to correct it.
+I have not added tooltips with suggestions whenever login fails.
+ADDDDDDDDDDDDDDDDDDDDDD aria-invalid="true"
-    9. Reflect the reading order in the code order: I reorganized my code to have the logical structure of setup -> login -> get -> create -> delete
+    12. Reflect the reading order in the code order: I reorganized my code to have the logical structure of setup -> login -> get -> create -> delete